Should you use Fitbit’s GPS function? If you want to upgrade your exercise routine, it’s best to start tracking your activities using GPS.

-If the built-in GPS isn’t working on your Fitbit device, try these tips.
+Try these tips if the built-in GPS isn’t working on your Fitbit device.

 - Make sure the exercise you select allows for GPS tracking.
-Swipe on any exercise and check that Use Phone GPS is listed and set to On and if available on your Fitbit, turn on GLONASS too (reduces battery life on your Fitbit.)
+Swipe on any activity and check that Use Phone GPS is listed and set to On, and if available on your Fitbit, turn on GLONASS, too (reduces battery life on your Fitbit.)

 - Only activities where you cover physical distance outdoors, like a run, walk, hike, or bike ride, offer GPS tracking.

-- Use these settings for best built-in GPS performance:
+- Use these settings for the best built-in GPS performance:

 - Charge your Fitbit to at least 80% before going out for your workout or activity.

 - If using a metal band, switch to a fabric or elastomeric band and see if the GPS signal improves.
-There’s anecdotal evidence that metal bands and in particular any magnetic clasps or other parts interfere with GPS connections.
+There’s anecdotal evidence that metal bands interfere with GPS connections, particularly magnetic clasps or other actions.

 - Turn off GPS Low Power Mode.